Sarah627/Java_miniatures/README.md

 - The `loop-Body` is the block of code which contains the statements to be repeated.

 - Executing the Loop-Body successfully one time is considered as one `iteration`.

+- Loop Design strategy:

+    There is two keys to design a loop:

+  1. Identify the code needed to be repeated
+  2. Iedntify what can terminate the loop

 - Types of loop statements in Java:
   - pretest loops
     - for loop